What is PPC? The All-Encompassing PPC Guide

 3. Display ads

+If you’re looking to build extreme brand awareness, display ads are a great option for you.
 These ads are the ones that you see as a banner, image, or even text on the different websites that you browse.
+The reason they’re great for increasing brand awareness is that they appear on pages that you love to read.

-How to launch a PPC ad
+How to build a PPC campaign plan

 - Decide on your platforms